rh-mobb/documentation/docs/rosa/dynamic-certificates/README.md

    oc apply -f https://github.com/cert-manager/openshift-routes/releases/latest/download/cert-manager-openshift-routes.yaml -n cert-manager
    ```
    > *Additonal OpenShift resources such as a ClusterRole (with permissions to watch and update the routes across the cluster), a ServiceAccount (with these permissions, that will be used to run this newly created pod) and a ClusterRoleBinding to bind these two resources, will be created in this step too.*
-   > *If the cluster does not have access to github, you may as well locally save the raw contents of the above yaml, and run oc apply -f localfilename.yaml -n cert-manager*
+   > *If the cluster does not have access to github, you may as well save the raw contents locally, and run oc apply -f localfilename.yaml -n cert-manager*

 2. View the status of the new pod.